huggingface/blog/benczechmark.md

 - Maximum input length: 2048 tokens
 - Few-shot examples: 3
-- Truncation: Smart truncation
+- Truncation: Smart truncation (Truncates few-shot samples first then task description)
-- Log-probability aggregation: Average-pooling
+- Log-probability aggregation: Average-pooling (Helps mitigate long-document bias)
 - Chat templates: Not used

 The results can be explored in our [**Space**](https://huggingface.co/spaces/CZLC/BenCzechMark).
 While Llama-450B emerged as the clear overall winner, it didn’t dominated every category.
-Interestingly, some models have excelled in specific areas—for instance:
+Interestingly, some models have excelled in specific areas — for instance:

 - *Qwen-72B* shone in Math and Information Retrieval but lagged behind similarly-sized models in other categories.
 - *Aya-21-35B* model excels in Sentiment and Language Modeling, but similarly lags behind in different categories.